 Q.: How do I continue to referee games after my first year?

 A.: All referees must re-certify and re-register every year between July 1 and December 31.
 Referees who miss this registration window are assessed a late fee.
 Additionally, if you do not re-register during the normal registration window, you run the risk of not receiving a new referee badge.
 Recertification courses will be made available in the Learning Center after July.
 Once the assignments associated with the recertification module are completed and registration fees are paid, you will be registered for the following year.
 Referee certification is valid for each calendar year; however, re-certifications can start as early as July for the following year.
 If you first certified as a referee between July and December, your certification is valid for the remainder of that year and for the entire next calendar year.
 If you originally became certified in the first half of the year, then your certification is valid through December of that year.
+Check the Recertification & Registration page for more information.

 Become a High School (NFHS) Soccer Official